Doping in tennis: Controversies surrounding anti-doping policy

 Anti-doping policy remains controversial due to the large amount of substances, ingredients and chemicals that athletes are prohibited from being exposed to.

 Controversy surrounds inadvertent cases of doping, such as those by Richard Gasquet (The Cocaine Kiss Controversy) and Maria Sharapova (long used drug added to the prohibited list without knowledge).
 While in both cases these players were ruled not to be at fault, the strict measures led to legal battle and damage to players reputation.

 Another controversy surrounding doping policy is the strict times at which testing can be carried out that players must hold themselves to or face potential repercussions, as seen with Viktor Troicki in 2013.

-The issue was raised by Serena Williams in 2018 when she was absent from an out-of-competition test that was conducted by the United States Anti-Doping Agency (USADA) outside the hours that were previously agreed upon by Williams and the organisation.
-Another issue raised by Williams is the inconsistency of testing.
-While the ITF, WADA and USADA use randomised testing with the consent of players, there is overlap with certain tests with Williams being tested five times before playing at Wimbledon in 2018 whereas other players had not been subject to the random, out-of-competition test.
+The case of Jannik Sinner, who met the high burden of proof to timely provide all the information required by ITIA to lift a provisional suspension and gain the right to a doping investigation outside of the public's eye, generated controversy through the ill-motivated accusations of favoritism made by several players, which revealed the surprising extent to which doping rules are unknown even to the players, i.e., those subject to them.